jfo/blog/source/posts/2013-09-13-how-brainfuck-works.markdown

 ```
 You might be able to intuit that if 0 looks like the top number, then 255 will look like "1111 1111".
 Of course, there is no need to have all those leading zeroes, really, except to show that that would be the state of those bits in a byte of memory that was holding those values.
 We'll just use the decimal numbers for readability, but they can be represented either way and are equivalent.
 They could also be represented in hex...

 This is just like when you go from 0-9 in the ones place and then roll over back to 0 adding 1 to the tens place, except that maximum value in any single spot is "1".
 I get it now!
 Base 2!
-Also this led to an AHA! moment concerning the<a href="http://www.javascripter.net/faq/rgbtohex.htm"> RGB hexcodes</a> that I have been looking at for years in Photoshop- they are simply three concatenated two-digit <a href="http://en.wikipedia.org/wiki/Hexadecimal">hexadecimal numbers! </a>
+Also this led to an AHA! moment concerning the <a href="http://www.javascripter.net/faq/rgbtohex.htm"> RGB hexcodes</a> that I have been looking at for years in Photoshop- they are simply three concatenated two-digit <a href="http://en.wikipedia.org/wiki/Hexadecimal">hexadecimal numbers! </a>

-Traditionally, the brainfuck "workspace" (if I can call it that?) consists of two simple things: An array of 30,000 memory slots, each containing just one byte (8 bits, all initialized to hold 0), and a pointer that points to just one of those slots at any one time (initialized to the very first slot.)
+The brainfuck "workspace" (if I can call it that?) consists of two simple things: An array of 30,000 memory slots, each containing just one byte (8 bits, all initialized to hold 0), and a cursor that points to just one of those slots at any one time (initialized to the very first slot.)
 It's basically a straight software model of a <a href="http://en.wikipedia.org/wiki/Turing_machine">Universal Turing Machine.</a>

 Now we can understand what the first four symbols do.